 We think this speaks to an underlying brand DNA – inherited from the founders, from strategy, from culture, habit.
 Whatever it precisely is, we give it the attention it deserves.
 And so should you.

 So try it out for yourself.
 You might be surprised.

 Expressing your brand to the outside world.

-Another team exercise we do will often yield similar overlap (or the opposite).
+Another team exercise we do often yields similar overlap (or the opposite).
 While somewhat tongue-in-cheek, the implications in the answers to these questions – as well as how they’re answered – are suggestive.

 - If your company were a famous person, who would it be?
-Who would possess the values, drive, and passion you’ve been describing?
+Who possesses the values, drive and passion you’ve been describing?

 - If your company were a retail store, what store would it be?
-What kind of retail experience represents your experience?
+What kind of retail experience represents your ideal brand experience?